coolguy284/node-hash-backup/README.md

     --pathToFolder=<relativePath> (required): The path inside the backup of the folder to get the contents of.
         aliases: path-to-folder

-Command `getFolderContents`:
-  Gets a listing of the files/folders in a given folder of the backup.

-  Aliases:
-    get-folder-contents

-  Options:
-    --backupDir=<backupDir> (required): The hash backup folder to get information from.
-        aliases: --backup-dir, --from
-    --name=<name> (required): The name of the backup to get the file from.
-    --pathToFolder=<relativePath> (required): The path inside the backup of the folder to get the contents of.
-        aliases: path-to-folder

-Command `getEntryInfo`:
-  Gets detailed information about an entry of the backup.

-  Aliases:
-    get-entry-info

-  Options:
-    --backupDir=<backupDir> (required): The hash backup folder to get information from.
-        aliases: --backup-dir, --from
-    --name=<name> (required): The name of the backup to get the file from.
-    --pathToEntry=<relativePath> (required): The path inside the backup of the item to get information from.
-        aliases: path-to-entry

 Command `getEntryInfo`:
   Gets detailed information about an entry of the backup.